-usually, but not always, will batch up your packets the way you'd expect - so this can be a difficult problem to track down. read(length) brings in a specific number of bytes. readto(char) reads up thru the next occurence of char readtomax(char, length) reads up thru the next occurence of char, or length bytes, whichever is less
+usually, but not always, will batch up your packets the way you'd expect - so this can be a difficult (and surprising) problem to read(length) brings in a specific number of bytes. readto(char) reads up thru the next occurence of char readtomax(char, length) reads up thru the next occurence of char, or length bytes, whichever is less